Skip to main content

 If you’re still experiencing issues after trying the solutions above:

-1. Your MCP client (Cursor, Claude Desktop, or Claude Code) and version
+1. Which AI client you’re using (Cursor, Claude Desktop, Claude Code, etc.)

 2. Operating system (macOS, Windows, Linux)